 Whatever rate you ultimately agree on, he'll surely be making some profit from the transaction, though it might not be as much as the other suckers walking through his door who haven't read these tips!

 3. Be Dramatic

-On the plus side, I ended up enjoying an extra 30 minutes on the tour, much to the dismay of the manager, who scolded my camel guide upon our return.
+On the plus side, I enjoyed an extra 30 minutes on tour, much to the dismay of the manager, who scolded my camel guide upon our return.

 5. Don't Be Afraid To Walk Out The Door

 In the stables on the outskirts of the Pyramids, plenty of camels hang around.
 And plenty of agents are willing to rent those camels to tourists.

 If you're unsatisfied with the rates offered in the first office, don't hesitate to walk out the door and try another one.

 If you booked the whole day through a larger tour company, that company has an agreement with the first office they bring you to and probably gets a commission for any sales they bring in.